 Our aim is to dispel myths, destroy assumptions and help recruiters see outside of their bubble.
 To really understand how they can deliver a better candidate experience.
 You can download the full report here, but for busy recruiters, here are three key take-outs.

 Candidate loyalty is real

 45% of contractors tend to stay with a recruitment agency for two years.
-With 28% with their current agency for that long.
+With 28% at their current agency for that long.
 So that dispels the transient reputation of contractors.
 But that doesn’t mean they’re lifers.
 As a matter of fact, one of the big stats from our survey is that 84% of contractors would consider a fee-free PAYE pay option and 67% said it would influence their choice of agency.
-But over half (52%) were give no choice of pay option.
+But over half (52%) were given no choice of pay option.
 So candidates can be loyal, but you have to work hard to deliver value over and above simply giving them the right rate and opportunity.
 Often it’s the easily overlooked things like payroll that can make the difference.

 It’s not all about the rate